djayk/arctic_ocean_climate2018/README.md

 # arctic_ocean_climate2018
-The gridded climatology is hosted on a g*gle drive that I rarely use.
+The gridded climatology has been hosted on a g*gle drive that I rarely use/check.

-I'm moving the original here as an alternative location for it.
+I'm moving it here as an alternative location for it.

 References: